jessicarose00/100-days-of-code/log.md

 **Focus**: Shortcuts with git show.

+**Progress**:
-**Progress**: Figured out how to access and display specific commits with git log and git show, practiced using them with SHAs
+- Figured out how to access and display specific commits with git log and git show
+- Practiced using them with SHAs

 **Thoughts**: Awesome, I was hoping this existed.